Patient Rights and Responsibilities

 As patients and parents, you have the responsibility to:

-Ask question when you don’t understand what you have been told about care.
+- Ask questions when you do not understand what you have been told about care.

 We encourage you to talk with:

-If you feel your issues are not being resolved or addressed by Children’s, you may contact the Texas Department of State Health Services at:
+If you feel your issues are not being resolved or addressed by Children’s Health, you may contact:

 One Renaissance Boulevard